 If a waiting line has formed, numbers will be handed out at the door when it is opened.
 Otherwise, come in and pick up a number from the table outside the pantry's door.
 (First door on the left.)
 If you are a new client, ask at the sign-in desk for the New Client form to fill out while you wait.
 (Be sure to pick up a number as well.)

-On your initial visit you will be asked to fill out a form that provides the Pantry with your name, address, phone number and those included in your household.
+On your initial visit you will be asked to fill out a form that provides the Pantry with your name, address, phone number.
 This form will be signed each time you visit the food pantry.
 An additional sheet will be signed if you meet the Annual Income Guidelines as set by the Illinois Emergency Food Assistance Program.
 On following visits the intake staff will ask to make sure information is current and up to date in your file.
 Privacy protection is important to us; your information will be carefully guarded.
-If you are unable to sign the The Emergency Food Assistance Program form because your income exceeds the allowable amount to receive government-issued commodities, you will still be able to choose from the additional food the Pantry has in stock.
+If you are unable to sign the The Emergency Food Assistance Program (EFP) form because your income exceeds the allowable amount to receive government-issued commodities, you will still be able to choose from the additional food the Pantry has in stock.

 Groceries must be carried from the exit door to your vehicle.
 Carts can not be taken out of the building.
 Assistance is available in most circumstances.